EstefaniaCC/academic_website/content/home/experience.md

   date_end = ""
   description = """ Responsibilities include:

-  * Research on of AI-enabled adaptive QoS management in cellular and Wi-Fi networks.
+  * Research on of AI-enabled adaptive QoS management in 5G and Wi-Fi networks.
   * Research dissemination in high impact journals, international conferences and hands-on demonstrations.
   * Contribution to Spanish national and regional projects (management, research contribution, and proposal writing).
   * Supervision of BSc, MSc and PhD students."""